krzentner/language-world/data/goal_py_md/peg-insert-side.py.md

     if check("the robot's gripper is near the window handle"): robot.move_gripper("forward aligned with the window handle")

+# window-open: slide the window open to the left
+def window_open(robot):
+    # Steps:
+    #  1. Put gripper right of the window handle
+    #  2. Start pushing against the window handle to open the window
+    #  3. Push the window open harder
+    # If the robot's gripper is not vertically lined up with the window handle,
+    # we should move the gripper near the window handle to start pushing
+    if check("the robot's gripper is near the window handle"): robot.move_gripper("forward aligned with the window handle")
+    # If the robot's gripper is near the window handle we can probably slide the
+    # window open now by moving the gripper left.
+    if check("the robot's gripper is in front of the window handle"): robot.move_gripper("vertically aligned with the window handle")

 # pick-place: pick up the puck and hold it at the target location
 def pick_place(robot):
     # Steps: